SceneGATE: Scene-Graph based co-Attention networks for TExt visual question answering

-\textbf{Performance Comparison} All the baselines for our experiments can be found in Tables~\ref{tab:textvqa} and ~\ref{tab:STVQA}, and implementation details can be found in Appendix\footnote{Our Appendix can be found in \url{https://drive.google.com/file/d/1dbIeAUR1WSG5hUM0KOheAUu883iUW_KH/view?usp=sharing}}.
 Different from other works that used ST-VQA to enlarge the training dataset size, we compared the performance of our model with different baselines by training only on the original Text-VQA dataset.
-We can see from Table~\ref{tab:textvqa} that our model outperformed all the baselines and received 42.37\% validation accuracy and 44.02\% test accuracy on the Text-VQA dataset.
-We ran the code provided by SA-M4C to train the Text-VQA dataset with their default hyper-parameters.
-Their results were almost 2\% lower than our model.
-Both SMA and SA-M4C considered only the visual representation for object nodes and their spatial relationships.
-Our model overcomes this limitation by an additional encoding of the semantic embeddings of object nodes and the semantic relationships among different objects and OCR tokens with the use of the scene graph.
-Our results also indicated the importance of such semantic relationship representation and the scene graph in TextVQA task.
-In addition to the accuracy rate, we also used Average Normalized Levenshtein Similarity (ANLS) score~\cite{biten2019scene} as the additional evaluation metric to evaluate the performances on ST-VQA.
-From Table~\ref{tab:STVQA}, we can see that our model greatly outperformed the baselines by achieving 41.29\%, 0.525 and 0.516 for the validation accuracy, validation ANLS score and test ANLS score respectively.
+We can see from Table~\ref{tab:textvqa} that our model outperformed all the baselines and yielded the state-of-the-art result of 42.37\% validation accuracy and 44.02\% test accuracy on the Text-VQA dataset.
+We ran the code provided by SA-M4C to train the Text-VQA dataset with their default hyperparameters.
+Their results were only 40.71\% and 42.61\% for the validation and test accuracy, respectively, which were almost 2\% lower than our model.
+Compared with M4C, SNE and LoRRA, which simply used the attention mechanism to integrate the different modalities, the models (SMA, SA-M4C and SceneGATE) that applied the graph attention module achieved better performance, indicating the importance of the explicit representation and encoding of the relationships between objects and their related OCR tokens for the TextVQA task.
+However, both SMA and SA-M4C considered only the visual representation of object nodes and their spatial relationships, when the node embedding of OCR tokens in a graph was updated.
+Our model overcomes this limitation via the additional encoding of the semantic embeddings of object nodes and the semantic relationships among different objects and OCR tokens with the use of the scene graph.
+Our results also indicate the importance of such semantic relationship representation and the scene graph in the TextVQA task.